Hedge fund managers discuss their top stock picks

 John Armitage, the founder of $11.4-billion strong Egerton Capital, one of London’s oldest funds, presented two ideas.

-Scandinavian bank Nordea, he said, was incredibly well capitalized and would benefit from its dominant position in Scandinavia, where problem loans remain far lower than elsewhere in Europe.
-He tipped the bank to return 20 percent of its market capitalization over the next few years in dividends.
+Scandinavian bank Nordea (NDA.ST), he said, was incredibly well capitalised and would benefit from its dominant position in Scandinavia, where problem loans remain far lower than elsewhere in Europe.
+He tipped the bank to return 20 percent of its market capitalisation over the next few years in dividends.

-Armitage also highlighted U.S. mortgage servicing company Ocwen.
+Armitage also highlighted U.S. mortgage servicing company Ocwen (OCN.N).
 The company, he said, was picking up business as banks pull back from chasing delinquent loans amid a weak but grinding recovery in the U.S. housing market.

-Chris Cooper-Hohn, head of activist fund The Children’s Investment Fund (TCI), highlighted two of his holdings, both once state-controlled businesses.
+Chris Cooper-Cohn, head of activist fund TCI, highlighted two of his holdings, both once state-controlled businesses.

-European aerospace giant EADS, he said, would double and then triple its profitability thanks to cost-cutting and increased pricing power in its core aircraft manufacturing unit.
+European aerospace giant EADS EAD.PA, he said, would double and then triple its profitability thanks to cost-cutting and increased pricing power in its core aircraft manufacturing unit.
 Airlines across the world were also undertaking a massive replacement of their existing fleet.

-Aurizon, an Australian rail freight company which TCI has owned since its 2010 privatization, is also improving its margins thanks to cost cuts and operational efficiencies under a “killer CEO,” Cooper-Hohn said.
+Aurizon (AZJ.AX), an Australian rail freight company which TCI has owned since its 2010 privatisation, is also improving its margins thanks to cost cuts and operational efficiencies under a “killer CEO,” Cooper-Cohn said.

-Pelham Capital’s Ross Turner presented his case for Irish business services group DCC.
+Pelham Capital’s Ross Turner presented his case for Irish business services group DCC (DCC.L).
 Pelham runs around $3 billion and primarily invests in European stocks.

 Turner predicted DCC would continue to grow its market share in the UK oil distribution market, driven by acquisitions.
 He said the price of DCC stock could rise to 40 pounds per share versus their current price of 27 pounds.

-The founder of AKO Capital Nicolai Tangen chose to speak about information services group Experian.
+The founder of AKO Capital Nicolai Tangen chose to speak about information services group Experian (EXPN.L).
 AKO runs more than $9 billion in equity-focused funds.

 Experian has scope to expand into new regions and is aided by its market’s high barriers to entry, which include an oligopolistic market structure and difficult to replicate data.

-Mala Gaonkar, a managing director at U.S.-based Long Pine Capital, spoke about Qualcomm, the semiconductor company that produces wireless telecommunications products.
+Mala Gaonkar, a managing director at U.S.-based Long Pine Capital, spoke about Qualcomm (QCOM.O), the semiconductor company that produces wireless telecommunications products.

 The case for the stock, she said, is based around unit growth, price stability and royalty rate stability.
 Despite the number of handsets already available, there remains room for growth globally, she said.